From Office Job to Successful Entrepreneur: Tips on Establishing Your Business

-There are very few office workers who haven’t experienced the entrepreneurship day-dream of a future where you are your own boss.
+There are very few office workers who haven’t experienced the entrepreneurship daydream of a future where you are your own boss.
 That moment, or moments, when thoughts turn to the “what ifs” and the “one days” of owning your own company, making decisions about the direction of your future, and allowing your creative ideas to come to fruition in a way that works for you.
-Entrepreneurship need not be simply a fantasy and furthermore, it isn’t always necessary to reinvent the wheel as I learned when setting up my local cleaning company HappyCleans.
-If you want to be those people who successfully stands their business, then you can check out this info which will guide you to the best.
-Plenty of successful business owners have navigated the transition from an office job to an entrepreneur.
+Entrepreneurship need not be simply a fantasy, and furthermore, it isn’t always necessary to reinvent the wheel, as I learned when setting up my local cleaning company, HappyCleans.
+If you want to be those people who successfully stands for their business, then you can check out this info which will guide you to the best.
+Many successful business owners have navigated the transition from an office job to an entrepreneur.
 There are plenty of takeaway tips we can glean from successful entrepreneurs.
 In this article, we’ll cover four entrepreneurship lessons that you can apply today.

 Identify the Need:

 Entrepreneurship is essentially the willingness to start your own business.
-It involves developing and managing a business venture with the intention of making profit.
-And, for any business to be profitable, you need to provide a product or a service that people need or want.
+It involves developing and managing a business venture with the intention of making a profit.
+For any business to be profitable, you need to provide a product or a service that people need or want.

 Let’s take the example of a home-cleaning business.
 Customers have basic physiological needs for shelter and safety.
 There are psychological needs for harmony, order and beauty.
-Humans also have a need to belong and gain approval.
-A dirty, messy, unhygienic and disorganized home meets none of these needs.
+Humans also need to belong and gain approval.
+A dirty, messy, unhygienic, disorganized home meets none of these needs.
 A clean, tidy and sanitized home does.
-When considering your first and next steps in entrepreneurship, always keen a close eye on identifying and then meeting your potential customers’ needs.
+When considering your first and next steps in entrepreneurship, always be keen on identifying and then meeting your potential customers’ needs.

 Relationship with Risk:

 Running your own business inevitably involves some degree of risk.
-Paid employment is not risk free, either, of course.
+Paid employment is not risk-free, either, of course.
 However, entrepreneurship never guarantees a set income or paycheck at the end of each month.
 That means, as an entrepreneur, becoming comfortable with some degree of risk is important.
-One way to do this is to re-frame the concept of risk to “opportunity”.
-This simple shift emphasizes what is to be gained from taking a leap of faith, rather than keeping the focus upon what could be lost.
+One way to do this is to re-frame the concept of risk to “opportunity.”
+This simple shift emphasizes what is to be gained from taking a leap of faith rather than keeping the focus on what could be lost.
 It may just change your relationship with risk.

-Another consideration is to identify your own boundaries around risk.
-Some people are more risk adverse than others.
-For someone that is highly risk adverse, forcing them to take undue risks is highly stressful and is unlikely to help them achieve their best work.
+Another consideration is to identify your boundaries around risk.
+Some people are more risk-averse than others.
+For someone who is highly risk-averse, forcing them to take undue risks is highly stressful and is unlikely to help them achieve their best work.
 Knowing where and when you move from your comfort zone into your panic zone when it comes to risk can help you to make decisions that feel acceptable to you and your own personality.

-Finally, any form of risk assessment usually incorporates control measure to mitigate against risk.
+Finally, any form of risk assessment usually incorporates control measures to mitigate risk.
 Consider if you want to adopt any control measures in managing risks associated with your business plans.
 Such measures might include having a buffer of savings to cover unexpected expenses, considering entering into franchise opportunities to ensure you have wider support and seeking legal or business advise from mentors or experts in the field.
+Consider understanding how to franchise my business for a better understanding of the entrepreneurial approach.

 Feedback is an Asset: